cldf/cldf/README.md

 - More generally, CLDF assumes **column names in a table to be unique**.
 - Since CLDF is designed to enable data reuse, data creators should assume that schema information like table or column names ends up in all sorts of environments, e.g. as names in SQL databases or as parts of URLs of a web application.
-Thus, it is recommended to stick to ASCII characters in such names and avoid usage of punctuation other than `:._-`.
+Thus, it is RECOMMENDED to stick to ASCII characters in such names and avoid usage of punctuation other than `:._-`.
 - **Cardinality:** CSVW allows specifying columns as "multivalued", i.e. as containing a list of values (of the same datatype), using the `separator` property.
-Thus, CLDF consumers **must** consult a column's `separator` property, to figure out whether the value must be interpreted as list or not.
+Thus, CLDF consumers MUST consult a column's `separator` property, to figure out whether the value must be interpreted as list or not.
 Note that this also applies to foreign keys.
   However, CLDF may restrict the cardinality as follows:
-  - The specification of a property in the ontology may contain a `dc:extent` property with value `singlevalued` or `multivalued`, fixing cardinality of any instance of such a column in any table.
+  - The specification of a property in the ontology MAY contain a `dc:extent` property with value `singlevalued` or `multivalued`, fixing cardinality of any instance of such a column in any table.
-  - The specification of a column in the default metadata of a *component* may contain a `dc:extent` property with value `singlevalued` or `multivalued`, fixing cardinality.
+  - The specification of a column in the default metadata of a *component* MAY contain a `dc:extent` property with value `singlevalued` or `multivalued`, fixing cardinality.

 #### Identifier

-Each CLDF data table should contain a column which uniquely identifies a row in the table.
-This column must be marked using
+Each CLDF data table SHOULD contain a column which uniquely identifies a row in the table.
+This column SHOULD be marked using

 - a `propertyUrl` of `http://cldf.cld.org/v1.0/terms.rdf#id`
 - the column name `ID` in the case of metadata-free conformance.

-To allow usage of identifiers as path components of URIs and ensure they are portable across systems, identifiers must be composed of [alphanumeric characters](https://en.wikipedia.org/wiki/Alphanumeric), underscore `_` and hyphen `-` only, i.e. match the regular expression `[a-zA-Z0-9\-_]+` (see [RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.3)).
+To allow usage of identifiers as path components of URIs and ensure they are portable across systems, identifiers SHOULD be composed of [alphanumeric characters](https://en.wikipedia.org/wiki/Alphanumeric), underscore `_` and hyphen `-` only, i.e. match the regular expression `[a-zA-Z0-9\-_]+` (see [RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.3)).